 Compared to alternative solutions such as leg-lifters, hoists, or extensive care assistance, rotating chair beds offer a comfortable, simple means of transferring to and from bed, preserving dignity at the same time as improving mobility.

-While bed rest is good for recuperation, it has also been realized that patients need to be assisted to become active as early as possible.
-During the recovery period the patient is dependent on their own strength in combination with the help of staff to be mobilized.
-However, during the early stages of healing and mobilization, when the patient is still very weak, the strain on care staff can be an occupational hazard.
-The Vertica bed, as shown here, is an effective way to mobilize patients safely, and support staff who have this responsibility: it has been precisely engineered to meet the needs of both staff and patients.
+While bed rest is good for recuperation, it has also been realised that patients need to be assisted to become active as early as possible.
+During the recovery period the patient is dependent on their own strength in combination with the help of staff to be mobilised.
+However, during the early stages of healing and mobilisation, when the patient is still very weak, the strain on care staff can be an occupational hazard.
+The standing bed, as shown here, is an effective way to mobilise patients safely, and support staff who have this responsibility: it has been precisely engineered to meet the needs of both staff and patients.

 For largely immobile clients, who are at high risk of developing pressure sores, or who already have them, a pressure relief system must be integrated with any other features required of the bed.

 Dynamic alternating systems consist of a mattress or overlay which is made up of individuals cells which are continuously inflated and deflated by an electrically-powered pump, so that pressure areas are regularly varied, whilst maintaining comfortable support.
 The mattress cover is very smooth and vapour permeable, to prevent friction, shearing (pulling) of the skin and maceration (where the skin remains damp), all of which encourage the formation of sores, and slow their healing.